 These included Dr John Nolan and surgeon Alan Dawson (played by Australian Charles Tingwell).
 Dr John Rennie was played by Richard Thorp (who would later go on to star in another long-running soap, Emmerdale Farm, as despised estate manager Alan Turner) and 21-year old John Alderton joined the cast in 1963 as Dr Richard Moone (pictured above right).

 Dr Moone had a busy time of it in 1963.
-First there was pretty nurse Sally Bowen and a frowned-upon secret romance, a troop carrier overturned stretching Casualty to the limit, and the star of the ward, Sister Carole Young, was taken ill and admitted to her own ward.
+First, there was pretty nurse Sally Bowen and a frowned-upon secret romance, a troop carrier overturned stretching Casualty to the limit, and the star of the ward, Sister Carol Young, was taken ill and admitted to her own ward.

 The long list of patients who received treatment within EW-10‘s walls included Joanna Lumley and Albert Finney.

 But the writers did tug heart-strings on occasion – When the wife and baby of Dr Anderson died in a flood, tearful viewers protested in droves.

 The series also won praise in a British Medical Association report for allaying people’s fear of hospitals, and in 1962 Enoch Powell (then Minister of Health) congratulated the show on its 500th episode and commented on the useful job it did in reminding the public of the need for immunisation.

 Emergency – Ward 10 had it’s detractors also – A Manchester St John Ambulance Brigade commissioner banned his cadets from watching the show, claiming it portrayed nurses as “feather-headed flibbertigibbets”.